AhsanAyaz/react-in-90ish/client-tutorial/README.md

 - `updateApiKey(newKey)` - Update the stored API key
 - `clearApiKey()` - Remove the stored API key

-Your API key is stored locally in your browser and never sent to our backend except as part of API requests to generate PokAImon.
+Your API key is stored locally in your browser and never sent to our backend except as part of API requests to generate AImon.

 ---